hlissnake/stan/README.md

 #### State management

-Typical Redux-Toolkit bioleplate in the project, only one slice called 'Programs' in reducer.
+Typical Redux-Toolkit bioleplate in the project, only one slice called **Programs** in reducer.
-The only different thing is: I'm using the Normalizerd Data Structure instead of List only, as the state bioleplate:
+The only different thing is: I'm using the **Normalizerd** Data Structure instead of List only, as the state bioleplate:

 ```typescript
   programs: {